 As an investor, you might run across the term “preferred shares”.
 Understanding these shares, and knowing how they work, can provide you with an improved investment portfolio, and add to your income stream.

 Basically, preferred shares are a sort of hybrid between “regular” equity securities and fixed income securities.
-A preferred share represents ownership interest in a company.
+A preferred share represents an ownership interest in a company.
 With preferred shares, you actually own a company, much as you would if you invested in common stock.
 On a company’s balance sheet, the preferred shares are listed as equity.

 However, there are some characteristics of a preferred share that are similar to those possessed by bonds.
 First of all, there are no voting rights attached to preferred shares.
 You do, though, receive the benefit of a regular distribution, similar to a dividend.
 The distribution is usually larger than what you would see with the “normal” dividend-paying shares, which makes preferred shares somewhat desirable as income investments.